radiantone/entangle/README.md

 This offers an extreme *shared nothing* design that maximizes CPU usage in a multi-CPU environment.

 Each function (or task) is given a process and scheduled to a CPU by the operating system.
 Since python Processes are native bound OS processes, this inherits the benefit of the operating system scheduler which is optimized for the underlying hardware.
 Arguments that satisfy the function are run in parallel in the same fashion.
 The parent function then uses asyncio coroutines to monitor queues for the results from the processes.
-This keeps the CPU usage down while the dependent functions produce their results.
+This keeps the CPU usage down while the dependent functions produce their results and eliminates the need for monitor threads.

 As a workflow executes, it fans out over CPUs.
 Each process acting as it's own scheduler to spawn new processes and resolve arguments, while also monitoring queues for incoming results asynchronously.
 This makes the workflow a truly emergent, dynamic computing construct vs a monolithic service managing all the pieces.
 Of course, this is not to say one approach is better, just that entangle takes a different approach based on its preferred tradeoffs.